BuildTheEarth/docs-website/docs/intro/become-a-builder.md

 ---
 # Becoming a builder

-Before following this tutorial, go to [this map](https://www.google.com/maps/d/u/0/viewer?mid=114VY4uNAIJ0cEuiOagkJgpFYaT26vw0E&ll=-3.81666561775622e-14%2C73.98213445019763&z=2) and join the Discord server of the team you want to join.
+To become a builder you need to join a build team, go to [this map](https://www.google.com/maps/d/u/0/viewer?mid=114VY4uNAIJ0cEuiOagkJgpFYaT26vw0E&ll=-3.81666561775622e-14%2C73.98213445019763&z=2) and join the Discord server of the team you want to join.

-If you are applying to any of these teams, you will NOT be able to follow this tutorial, and you must read through their Discord for more information:

-* Any USA team
-* BTE Canada
-* Minefact network
-* BTE Alps
-* Team KH-MU
-* BTE Chile
-* BTE Israel

-These teams require an invite or extraordinary experience:

-* BTE ETB
-* BTE TBE
-* BTE Controversy
-* BTE Mainland China
+You can read about the three different application types below.

 ## Downloading the mod pack

+If your team uses 1.12.2, it's reccomended you download the modpack.

-DISCLAIMER: This is only for Java Minecraft
+DISCLAIMER: This is only for Minecraft Java Edition.

 [Video tutorial](https://www.youtube.com/watch?v=T174gWwD1MU)